-As people are gathering outdoors for group events more often these days, things like backyard movie nights are becoming more common.
-A good mini projector is an investment, so plan to spend $100 or more to get something worthwhile, and $200-$600 for a model that’s truly portable with a built-in battery.
+A good mini projector is an investment, so plan to spend $150 or more to get something worthwhile, and up to ~$500 for a model with enough brightness and resolution to watch with multiple people.

-If it’s within your budget, the Nebula Capsule II Smart Mini Projector is the way to go.
-Easily the best all-round option, it’s compact and portable with clear pictures, a good speaker, strong compatibility with other devices, and direct access to thousands of apps and games.
+If it’s within your budget, the XGIMI MoGo Pro or Nebula Capsule II Smart Mini Projector are the way to go.
+Easily the best all-round options, they’re compact and portable with bright, clear pictures, decent sound, and strong compatibility with other devices.

-For a more affordable option, opt for the Magnasonic LED Pocket if you still want something truly portable, or the Vamvo L4500 if you’re happy to restrict yourself to somewhere within range of a power socket.
+For a more affordable option, opt for the Magnasonic LED Pocket if you still want something truly portable, or the AAXA P8 if you’re happy to restrict yourself to somewhere within range of a power socket.

 Main image via Shutterstock, product images via Amazon, photo of Nebula Capsule 3 projecting onto wall via author